brennanwesley/All-Access-Artist/README_Current Status.md

-# Comprehensive Analysis: Release Management Components
+# All Access Artist - Current Platform Status

-*Analysis Date: August 17, 2025 - Updated for v2.3.0*
+*Last Updated: August 19, 2025 - v2.8.0*

 ## Overview

-This document provides a thorough analysis of the three core release management components in the All Access Artist platform, examining their architecture, API connections, and readiness for the upcoming build.
+This document tracks the current status of the All Access Artist platform following the comprehensive user authentication migration and security enhancement completed on August 19, 2025.
+The platform has successfully migrated from `artist_id`-based authentication to a simplified `user_id`-only system with enhanced security and data isolation.

 ---